Rydberg Exciton-Polaritons in a Magnetic Field: Comparison to Experiment

-In Fig.~\ref{fig:fig_pol_Pietka}(b), we instead overlay the measurements of the polariton Rabi splittings $2\Omega_{ns}$ on our results, where we employ the experimentally reported~\cite{PhysRevB.91.075309,PhysRevB.96.081402} value for the zero-field Rabi splitting $2\Omega =3.5~\mathrm{meV}$.
-We obtain numerically the $ns$ Rabi splittings in two different ways.
-The first is by using the exciton wave functions at zero separation (shown in Fig.~\ref{fig:fig_exciton_3}): $2\Omega_{ns} =2\Omega \varphi_{ns}(0)/\varphi_{1s}^\mathrm{hyd}(0)$, as in the COM~\eqref{eq:COM}.
-The second is by solving the polariton problem, as discussed in Sec.~\ref{sec:Exciton-Polariton_Problem}, and then extracting $2\Omega_{ns}$ as the minimal polariton splitting as a function of detuning.
-Both methods yield exactly the same theoretical values.
-In panel (b), we see that the comparison between theory and experiment shows a very good agreement for $\Omega_{1s}$.
-However, the experimental value of $\Omega_{2s}$ is somewhat larger than the theoretical one when the magnetic field increases.
+In Fig.~\ref{fig:fig_pol_Pietka}(b), we overlay the measurements of the polariton Rabi splittings $2\Omega_{ns}$ onto our results, using the experimentally reported zero-field Rabi coupling strength, $\Omega=1.75~\mathrm{meV}$~\cite{PhysRevB.91.075309,PhysRevB.96.081402}.
+Numerically, we can obtain the Rabi splittings in two different ways.
+The first is by calculating the exciton wave functions at vanishing separation: $\Omega_{ns} =\Omega \varphi_{ns}(0)/\varphi_{1s}^\mathrm{hyd}(0)$, as used in the COM~\eqref{eq:COM} and shown in Fig.~\ref{fig:fig_exciton_3}.
+The second is by extracting $2\Omega_{ns}$ as the minimal polariton splittings when the energies of Eq.~\eqref{eq:phikappa_eqs_final} are plotted at fixed $B$ as functions of detuning.
+In this experiment, the Rabi coupling is sufficiently weak ($\Omega/R\approx0.25$) that the COM with our numerically exact input parameters $\{E_{ns},\,\Omega_{ns}\}$ yields nearly exactly the same theoretical values as our full polariton calculation~\eqref{eq:phikappa_eqs_final}; by contrast, in Fig.~\ref{fig:fig_pol_COMs}, the failure of the COM is due to the calculation being in the strong light-matter coupling regime where $\Omega/R\gtrsim0.50$.
+In panel (b) of Fig.~\ref{fig:fig_pol_Pietka}, we can see that the agreement between theory and experiment is very good for $\Omega_{1s}$.
+However, the experimental value of $\Omega_{2s}$ deviates from our theory with increasing magnetic field, which is most likely due to the large uncertainty when fitting the polariton dispersion at low emission intensity~\footnote{B. Pietka, private communication.}.